COVID Vaccine Exemption Request

 The Americans with Disabilities Act Amendments Act of 2008 expanded the definition of the term disability to encompass a broader range of conditions.
 An individual with a disability is one who has a physical or mental impairment that substantially limits one or more major life activities such as walking, seeing, thinking, or communicating or that significantly impacts the operation of major bodily functions or systems such as immune, digestive, respiratory, or circulatory.
 An individual with a disability is also someone who is regarded as being disabled.

-If you believe you have been subjected to disability discrimination, have witnessed disability discrimination, or have been denied a reasonable accommodation, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, email firstname.lastname@example.org, or file a complaint online.
+If you believe you have been subjected to disability discrimination, have witnessed disability discrimination, or have been denied a reasonable accommodation, please contact the Office of Civil Rights and Title IX at firstname.lastname@example.org, or file a report online.

 If you are an employee seeking a reasonable accommodation, please contact the Human Resource's Office at (913) 588-5031.